-If you require a routine appointment to see the GP or require advice on a medical condition, please click on the eConsult icon above and complete the online form.
-We will process this by the end of the day.
+If you require a routine appointment to see the GP or require advice on a medical condition, please click on the eConsult icon above and complete the online form, ensuring you use the correct heading depending on your problem.
+We will process your eConsult within a minimum of 24 hours.

 If you feel you need to see the GP urgently and on the same day, please telephone us and give a brief history to the Reception staff.
 You will be added to the Triage Clinic where the GP will call you back.
 This is to ensure that serious or critical medical cases are seen early or referred to hospital in a timely manner.